Night in Paradise (1946 film): Production

-The film was based on a novel by George Hellmann called The Peacock's Feathre which was published in 1931.
+The film was based on a novel by George S. Hellman, Peacock's Feather, which was published in 1931.
 In 1934 Hellman announced he had dramatised his own novel.
 The same year Walter Wanger announced he would make a film based on the novel as the third movie for his newly formed Walter Wanger Productions, after The President Vanishes and Private Worlds.
 It was to star Ann Harding.
 However the film was not made.

 The project was reactivated in 1944 with Universal agreeing to make it with Wagner.
 The stars were to be Turhan Bey and Louise Abritten with Arthur Lubin to direct.
 In December 1944 Hedda Hopper reported that the film would star Maria Montez and that Wagner wanted Claude Rains for a key role.
 However, by January 1945 Merle Oberon had the lead.

+Arthur Lubin claims the studio "was very much against making" the film and tried to get him to persuade Wanger not to make it.
+He also says that Bey "was very conceited, he was very sure of himself and was getting very difficult to direct" and that during filming "he was carrying on several love affairs with other stars who annoyed Miss Oberon... very, very much."
+Lubin says one day during filing "he got very, very difficult.
+He tore off his wig and said that he did not want anything more to do with me, he wouldn't be directed by me."
+This ended the relationship between Lubin and Bey and the two men ever saw each other again.

 Reception

 Critical

 Diabolique magazine later wrote "This is painful to watch, one of Lubin's worst movies; those Maria Montez-Jon Hall films were full of movement and pace but Paradise is basically a lot of hanging around a palace, relying on its two leads to provide star power they simply didn’t have.
 In a year where 90 million Americans went to the movies once a week, the film managed to lose $800,000 and killed Bey's career as a leading man."

+Lubin said Bey "was very badly cast.
+In fact it was a bad script.
+It was a horrible picture, the only good thing about it was the sets... even Merle Oberon was terrible."
+However Lubin sais "I enjoyed sitting there looking at these huge sets and all these beautiful naked and semi naked girls and swimming pools and seeing hundreds of men on platforms photographing the damn picture."